adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 Your endpoint that will consume the incoming webhook must be publicly accessible.
 We will setup the webhooks next by exposing your local endpoint, followed by configuring the webhook in the Customer Area.
 To expose your endpoint locally, we have highlighted two options in step 3 or 4.

-3. Expose your localhost with Visual Studio using dev tunnels
+3. Expose your localhost with Visual Studio using dev tunnels.
      - Add `https://*.devtunnels.ms` to your allowed origins.

 If you use Visual Studio 17.4 or higher, the webhook URL will be the generated URL (i.e. `https://xd1r2txt-5001.euw.devtunnels.ms`).
 This should be done automatically when you start/run the application using the launchSetting profile `adyen_dotnet_checkout_example_port_tunneling`.

-4. Expose your localhost with tunneling software (i.e. ngrok)
+4. Expose your localhost with tunneling software (i.e. ngrok).
     - Add `https://*.ngrok.io` to your allowed origins.

 If you use a tunneling service like ngrok, the webhook URL will be the generated URL (i.e. `https://c991-80-113-16-28.ngrok.io/api/webhooks/notifications/`).